Last updated Dec 1, 2022

 Key principles

-The reliability requirements for Cloud Fortified apps are built around these principles:
+The reliability requirements for Cloud Fortified apps are built around the following principles.

 Creating a reliable experience for customers

-The Cloud Fortified program measures the reliability of apps using specific metrics – Service Level Indicators (SLIs).
-Each SLI has its target value – Service Level Objective (SLO).
+The Cloud Fortified Apps Program measures the reliability of apps using Service Level Indicators (SLIs) and Service Level Objectives (SLO).

 • Service Level Indicator (SLI) is the measurement you use to track your app's capabilities (such as uptime or response time).